Book reviews by

 The story follows George Bowling, a middle-aged insurance salesman who returns to his hometown in the English countryside to revisit the places and people of his youth.

-As he retraces his steps and reflects on his memories, George is forced to confront the ways in which his life has changed and the deep-seated anxieties that haunt him.
+As he retraces his steps and reflects on his memories, George is forced to confront how his life has changed and the deep-seated anxieties that haunt him.

 A journey back in Time: George Orwell's Coming Up for Air